mholtkamp/octave/Documentation/Development/Input/KnownGaps.md

 **Source**: `Engine/Source/Input/Dolphin/Input_Dolphin.cpp` - no gyro read calls present.

-### IR Valid Flag Not Checked

-The Wiimote IR pointer data is always read and set via `INP_SetTouchPosition()`, but the `irData.valid` flag is not checked.
-If the IR sensor loses line-of-sight to the sensor bar, stale position data may be returned instead of being cleared.

-**Source**: `Engine/Source/Input/Dolphin/Input_Dolphin.cpp:148-150`

 ### Nunchuk Accelerometer Not Read

 The Nunchuk has its own independent accelerometer, but only the Wiimote's accelerometer data is currently read.
 The Nunchuk accelerometer data is ignored.